 What is Glaucoma?

 Glaucoma is a progressive disease, which causes optic nerve degeneration over time.
 The optic nerve is the main nerve responsible for vision.
 It is like a cable connecting the eye to the brain.
-As it degenerates, vision loss occurs.
+As the optic nerve degenerates, vision loss occurs.
 This loss may be very subtle at first, and therefore may not be noticed until much later in the disease.
 Like a "thief in the night", glaucoma damage may creep up on people without being noticed.

 What causes Glaucoma?